-CGI stands for Common Gateway Interface are useful for creating dynamic content on web page by transferring data from server to client.
-CGI script can be written in any scripting language like bash, java, c, perl, python etc. Which can be easily executed by web server.
+CGI stands for Common Gateway Interface are useful for creating dynamic content on the web page by transferring data from server to client.
+A CGI script can be written in any scripting language like Bash, java, C, Perl, Python, etc. Which can be easily executed by the webserver.

-This article will help you to configure your own script as CGI scripts in apache VirtualHost.
-We will use some test cgi scripts for example.
-Follow below steps.
+This article will help you to configure your own script as CGI scripts in Apache VirtualHost.
+We will use some test CGI scripts for example.
+Follow the below steps.

 Create any test script in any scripting language.
-For this example I am creating two scripts, one with the bash scripting and other with perl scripting.
+For this example, I am creating two scripts, one with the bash scripting and the other with Perl scripting.

 Save configuration file and restart Apache service.

 Now test your CGI scripts by opening URLs like below in your favorite web browser.
 You will show the text “Welcome! to First CGI Script” on your webpage.